Articles / Workflow

 Four questions, in order:

 Is this a production, processing, monitoring, maintaining, or strategic task?
-If it’s strategic, stop.
+If it is strategic, stop.
 AI can provide analysis and options, but the decision stays with a human.
-If it’s any of the other four categories, proceed.
+If it is any of the other four categories, proceed.

 Is the process standardized?
 Does the task follow the same steps every time, regardless of who does it?
 If not, standardize first.
 Automating a process that varies by person creates a different kind of chaos — automated chaos.

 Is the task high-volume enough to justify automation?
 Automating a task someone does once a month is a hobby project.
-Automating a task someone does 50 times a week is a business decision.
-Focus on frequency × time per instance.
+Automating a task someone does 50 times a week is a operational decision.
+Focus on frequency multiplied by time per instance.
 The tasks that take 3 minutes each but happen 50 times a week (150 minutes) are better automation candidates than the tasks that take 2 hours but happen once a month.

 What does AI actually do when the task audit is done right?